-Iowa's Heritage Trail runs for 27 miles between just west of city of Dubuque and the town of Dyersville to the west.
+Iowa's Heritage Trail runs for 27 miles between the city of Dubuque and the town of Dyersville to the west.
 The crushed-limestone trail follows an old railroad corridor of the former Chicago Northwestern line.
 You'll see remnants of the area's milling and mining past along the way, which were linked via the rails.

 Other towns you'll pass through are Farley, Epworth, Graf, Twin Springs, Budd Road and Durango.
 But the Heritage Trail also features scenic landscapes of woodland, farmland, limestone bluffs, prairies and wetlands.